 * For more details on these plans click here to learn more from our partner site, Allconnect.

-With Spectrum internet, you may request a self-install kit to DIY, or you may pay a one-time installation fee of $49.99.
-As internet providers go, that’s a low installation price, and not all companies allow for self-install.
-All of Spectrum’s plans rely on cable internet and so can often be installed with minimal effort, especially if the location already has coaxial lines.
-Spectrum plans start at $49.99 per month for 200 Mbps, with the middle tier plan being $69.99 per month for 400 Mbps, and the top tier plan being $109.99 per month with 940 Mbps.
+With Spectrum Internet, you may request a self-install kit or pay a one-time installation fee of $50 to have Spectrum install its equipment.
+That’s a lower installation price than some other providers charge, and not all companies allow for self-installation.
+Two of Spectrum’s plans rely on cable internet and can often be installed with minimal effort, especially if the location already has coaxial lines.
+Spectrum Internet prices start at $50 per month for 200 Mbps, with the middle tier plan being $65 per month for 400 Mbps, and the top tier plan being $105 per month with 940 Mbps.
 Although it may not be intuitive, the more expensive plans charge less per Mbps of speed.